Ezeilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File-13 To change group owner to school for the file hello
+File-14 To change owner to vincent amd the group owner to staff for all the files and directories in the working directory